creatica-soft/pki/README.md

 ### Enrollment over Secure Transport

 This is a simplified version of both CMP and CMC (rfc5273) protocols.
 Three well-known URIs are supported: cacerts, simpleenroll and simplereenroll.
 Certificate revocation, which requires full CMC, is not supported since it is optional in rfc7030.
-Avifors AD username and password as well as SSL client certificate authentication with standard and master roles are supported.
+AD username and password as well as SSL client certificate authentication with standard and master roles are supported.
 Same as in CMP, no domain validation.
 EST clients do exist but are not required.
 Certificates can simply be requested using curl and openssl req, base64 and pkcs7 commands.
 Both openssl versions (1 and 3) work with EST server.

 ### Certificate Enrollment Protocol MS-XCEP